-You may be thinking: thanks for that long description, but can you please just give me a simple description of personal injury law?
+You may be thinking: please just give me a simple description of personal injury law.
 How might you explain it to a child, or someone who is a complete dummy about the law?

 In its most simple form, “personal injury” means that you or someone you love got hurt.
-There are a lot of different ways you might have been hurt: physically, emotionally, by a defective product, by a doctor… And the way you got hurt might affect the subcategory your personal injury claim fits into (e.g. defective product, medical malpractice…).
-But each personal injury case is essentially the same core issue: someone got hurt, and someone else ought to be held accountable.
-Your personal injury attorney can figure out the details about which body of law to invoke.
-You just need to be able to tell your attorney what the injury was, and who should be held responsible.
+There are a lot of different ways you might have been hurt: physically, emotionally, by a defective product, by a doctor… And the way you got hurt might affect the subcategory that your personal injury claim fits into (e.g. defective product, medical malpractice…).
+But each personal injury case essentially involves the same core issue: someone got hurt, and someone else ought to pay for it.
+Your personal injury attorney can figure out the details about which subcategory of laws apply to your personal injury claim.
+You just need to be able to tell your attorney about your injury and who should be held responsible.

 Question about Personal Injury Law

 Below we provide some common examples of personal injury lawsuits.

 It happens all too frequently: a law abiding citizen arrives at a 4-way stop.
 There are no other cars around, so the citizen pulls into the intersection.
 A car comes barreling down the perpendicular road, with a distracted driver texting on her phone.
 She doesn’t see the “Stop” sign in time, and T-bones the law abiding citizen.
 The car crash causes the citizen to suffer whiplash and back problems.

 There may be a personal injury claim whenever a driver’s negligence causes injury to another driver.
 The negligent act may be engaging in something that impairs the driver’s abilities, such as drinking and driving, or texting while driving.
 It could also be failing to obey traffic laws.
 Or it could be failure to get to do important maintenance, such as replacing worn brake pads.